Best Practices

 By utilizing multi-action landing pages that adapt based on user history, you remove the friction of choice.
 Instead of making the customer search for what they want, you present the solution on a silver platter.
 This reduction in friction is a primary driver of customer engagement.

 Static images and text are easy to ignore.
 Video is not.
-However, traditional video is expensive and hard to scale.
-This is where the shift to MP5 technology changes the game.
+However, traditional video is expensive and nearly impossible to scale across a diverse customer base.
+This is where the shift to MP5 technology changes everything.

-Imagine sending a video that isn’t just a generic ad, but a dynamic experience where the product colors, names, and pricing change in real-time based on the viewer’s profile.
-This level of personalization feels like a 1-on-1 conversation, leading to:
+Imagine sending a video that is not a generic ad, but a dynamic live asset where the product colors, names, and pricing change in real-time based on the viewer’s profile.
+Each customer receives a unique experience generated on demand, directly on their device.
+This feels like a 1-on-1 conversation at the scale of millions.

 Building Trust through Zero-Party Data